dpapathanasiou/MyTeX/README.md

    <a href="http://i.imgur.com/zCs3ffN.jpg" target="_blank"><img src="http://i.imgur.com/SsvPKoH.jpg" border="0" /></a>

-   So the [example pdf output](personal-letter.pdf) may not make complete sense on its own.
+   So the example pdf output may not make complete sense on its own.
+Feel free to change the margins accordingly.

 * [Curriculum Vitae/Resume](cv.tex)